 complete coverage by cooperative banks, keeping in view the legal/regulatory requirements.

-e.
-Central Plan for Strengthening Cooperative movement in the country – Formation of 2.0 lakh new Multipurpose
+f.
+Central Plan for Strengthening Cooperative movement in the country – Formation of 2.0 lakh new Multipurpose PACS/Dairy/Fishery Cooperative Societies in all the uncovered Panchayats/Villages

 - On 15 February 2023, the Union Cabinet approved a central plan for strengthening cooperative movement in the